Mendocino, California

 Mendocino (Spanish for "of Mendoza") is an unincorporated community in Mendocino County, California, United States.
-The name comes from Cape Mendocino 85 mi to the north, named by early Spanish navigators in honor of Antonio de Mendoza, Viceroy of New Spain.
+The name comes from Cape Mendocino, located 85 mi to the north and named by early Spanish navigators in honor of Antonio de Mendoza, Viceroy of New Spain.
 Despite its small size, the town's scenic location on a headland surrounded by the Pacific Ocean has made it extremely popular as an artists' colony and with vacationers.

 Mendocino is located 10 mi south of Fort Bragg at an elevation of 154 ft.
 For statistical purposes, the United States Census Bureau has defined Mendocino as a census-designated place (CDP).
 The population of the CDP was 932 at the 2020 census.